lyteword/chspurgeon-tod/volume-7/psalm-130.md

  *David's Tears*.
 By Sir John Hayward, Knight, Doctor of Lawe.
 London.
 Printed by John Bell, 1623. *4to.* On Psalms 6, 32, and 130.

  *The Saints' Comforts*.
 Being the substance of diverse Sermons.
-Preached on Psalm 130, the beginning *Ps 130:1-5*...By a Reverend Divine now with God. *Richard Sibbes.* London...1638. *18mo.* Reprinted in Vol. 6 of Sibbes' Works, Nichol's edition, 1863.
+Preached on Psalm 130, the beginning *Ps 130:1-5*...
+By a Reverend Divine now with God. *Richard Sibbes.* London...1638. *18mo.* Reprinted in Vol. 6 of Sibbes' Works, Nichol's edition, 1863.

- *A Godly and Fruitful Exposition on the 130 Psalme*, the sixth of the Penitentials, in A Sacred Septenarie or, A Godly And Fruitful Exposition On The Seven Psalms Of Repentance...By Mr. Archibald Symson, late Pastor of the church at *Dalkeeth* in *Scotland*.
+ *A Godly and Fruitful Exposition on the 130 Psalme*, the sixth of the Penitentials, in A Sacred Septenarie or, A Godly And Fruitful Exposition On The Seven Psalms Of Repentance...
+By Mr. Archibald Symson, late Pastor of the church at *Dalkeeth* in *Scotland*.
 London...
 1638. *4to.*

 In "Meditations And Disquisitions upon The Three last Psalmes of David. *By* Sir Richard Baker, *Knight* " *4to.
 1639*, there is an Exposition of Psalm 130.
 It will be found in Higham's reprint *1882* of Sir R. Baker's Expositions of the Psalms, pp. 257-271.

- *A Practical Exposition upon Psalm 130*; wherein the Nature of the Forgiveness of Sin is declared; the Truth and Reality of it asserted; and the case of a Soul Distressed with the Guilt of Sin, and Relieved by a Discovery of Forgiveness with God, is at large Discoursed By John Owen, D.D., 4to.], 1668, 1669, 1680.
+ *A Practical Exposition upon Psalm 130*; wherein the Nature of the Forgiveness of Sin is declared; the Truth and Reality of it asserted; and the case of a Soul Distressed with the Guilt of Sin, and Relieved by a Discovery of Forgiveness with God, is at large Discoursed By John Owen, D. D., 4to.], 1668, 1669, 1680.
 There are modern reprints of this Exposition; and it is in Vol. 6 of Owen's Works, edited by W. H. Goold, 1881.

-In *"The Whole Works of Robert Leighton*, D.D., Archbishop of Glasgow, 4 vols., 8y D., 1725", there are "Meditations on Psalm 130."
+In *"The Whole Works of Robert Leighton*, D. D., Archbishop of Glasgow, 4 vols., 8y D., 1725", there are "Meditations on Psalm 130."
 Vol. 2. pp. 510-540.

  *Forty Five Sermons upon The 130 Psalme.*

 Preached at IRWIN.
 By that Eminent Servant of Jesus Christ, Mr. George Hutcheson—1678, Minister of the Gospel.
 Edinburgh, 1691.
 8vo.

-In "Sermons preached in Christ Church," Brighton, from October, 1877, to July, 1878, by the Rev. James Vaughan, M.A.
-London, 1878, there is a Course of Lenten Sermons on the 130th Psalm, entitled "Steps to Heaven."
+In "Sermons preached in Christ Church," Brighton, from October, 1877, to July, 1878, by the Rev. James Vaughan, M. A. London, 1878, there is a Course of Lenten Sermons on the 130th Psalm, entitled "Steps to Heaven."